-- 57 The Trust had incurred qualifying transaction costs in relation to legal and professional fees amounting to Rs.91.79 million in previous quarters in relation to the Institutional placement and Preferential issue of units of REIT, which were previously charged off to statement of profit and loss during the quarter ended 30 June 2020.
-During the quarter ended 31 December 2020, on successful completion of issue of Units (Institutional placement and Preferential allotment), the aforesaid expenses have been reclassified as Issue Expenses and have been reduced from the Unitholders Capital in accordance with Ind AS 32 Financial Instruments: Presentation. - 58 Subsequent to the period ended 31 December 2020, the Board of Directors of the Manager through a resolution by circulation dated 23 January 2021 approved the Scheme of Arrangement ("the Scheme") involving EOVPL and VTPL.
+- 58 The Trust had incurred qualifying transaction costs in relation to legal and professional fees amounting to Rs.91.79 million in previous quarters in relation to the Institutional placement and Preferential issue of units of REIT, which were previously charged off to statement of profit and loss during the quarter ended 30 June 2020.
+During the quarter ended 31 December 2020, on successful completion of issue of Units (Institutional placement and Preferential allotment), the aforesaid expenses have been reclassified as Issue Expenses and have been reduced from the Unitholders Capital in accordance with Ind AS 32 Financial Instruments: Presentation. - 59 The figures for the quarter and half year ended 31 March 2021 are the derived figures between the audited figures in respect of the year ended 31 March 2021 and the published year-to-date figures upto periods ended 31 December 2020 and 30 September 2020 respectively, which were subject to limited review. - 60 The Board of Directors of the Manager through a resolution by circulation dated 23 January 2021 approved the Scheme of Arrangement ("the Scheme") involving EOVPL and VTPL.
 The Scheme provides for the merger/amalgamation of EOVPL into VTPL (on a going concern basis).
 Upon the Scheme becoming effective, with effect from the Appointed Date (as defined in the Scheme), VTPL will be a 100% directly-held SPV of Embassy Office Parks REIT, holding Embassy Tech Village.
-This would result in simplification of holding structure and more focused approach in maintaining Embassy Tech Village.
-The Scheme is subject to receipt of necessary statutory and regulatory approvals under applicable laws, including the approval of the National Company Law Tribunal (NCLT), Bengaluru Bench.
-The Scheme has been filed with NCLT on 10 February 2021 and is pending its approval as of date.
+This would result in a simplified holding and management structure for Embassy REIT assets and create value for Embassy REIT and its Unitholders.
+The Scheme has been filed with National Company Law Tribunal (NCLT), Bengaluru Bench on 10 February 2021 and is subject to receipt of necessary statutory and regulatory approvals under applicable laws, including the approval of the NCLT.